OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/nodejs/Readme.md

          - Select Add in the pop-up dialog box.
 Your tab is uploaded to Teams.

 ## Running the sample
-You can use this tab by following the below steps:
 - In the navigation bar located at the far left in Teams, select the ellipses ●●● and choose your app from the list.

 **Welcome message with feature explanation and Adaptive Card with actions:**